 Viví en Barcelona durante siete meses.
 (I lived in Barcelona for seven months.)

-4. Use the preterite alongside the imperfect when describing situations that changed overnight:
+4. With the imperfect when describing situations that changed overnight

 Estaba soltero hasta que un día conocí a María.
 (I was single until one day I met María.)